kailash-manasarovar/statement/docs/timeline/2021/march.md

 - wip
 - Anita Diamond was there.
-- A staggering overplay by the global male porn-addict tech elite?
 - I'm very surprised to see Anita, an old and dear friend who has suffered from mental health issues ever since she was a teenager.
 - I remember her being rather unpleasant with me previously so I'm not delighted to see her.
 It is very weird though.
 - Anyway, we do reconnect, and I'm friendly and happy to see her.